HammerLabML/AnalyzingInfluenceTrainingSamplesExplanations/README.md

 # Analyzing the Influence of Training Samples on Explanations
-This repository contains the implementation of the experiments as proposed in the paper "Analyzing the Influence of Training Samples on Explanations" by André Artelt and Barbara Hammer.
+This repository contains the implementation of the experiments as proposed in the paper [Analyzing the Influence of Training Samples on Explanations](paper.pdf) by André Artelt and Barbara Hammer.

 ## Abstract